Daedalus: Nephew

 Daedalus was so proud of his achievements that he could not bear the idea of a rival.
 His sister had placed her son under his charge to be taught the mechanical arts as an apprentice.
-His nephew is named variously as Perdix, Talos, or Calos, although some sources say that Perdix was the name of Daedalus' sister.
+His nephew is named variously as Perdix, Talos, or Calos, although some sources say that Perdix was the name of Daedalus's sister.
 The nephew showed striking evidence of ingenuity.
 Finding the spine of a fish on the seashore, he took a piece of iron and notched it on the edge, and thus invented the saw.
 He put two pieces of iron together, connecting them at one end with a rivet, and sharpening the other ends, and made a pair of compasses.
 Daedalus was so envious of his nephew's accomplishments that he attempted to murder him by throwing him down from the Acropolis in Athens.
 Athena saved his nephew and turned him into a partridge.
 Tried and convicted for this murder attempt, Daedalus left Athens and fled to Crete.

 The Labyrinth

 Daedalus created the Labyrinth on Crete, in which the Minotaur was kept.

 Poseidon had given a white bull to King Minos to use it as a sacrifice.
 Instead, the king kept the bull for himself and sacrificed another.
 As revenge, Poseidon, with the help of Aphrodite, made King Minos's wife, Pasiphaë, lust for the bull.
 Pasiphaë asked Daedalus to help her.
 Daedalus built a hollow, wooden cow, covered in real cow hide for Pasiphaë, so she could mate with the bull.
-As a result, Pasiphaë gave birth to the Minotaur, a creature with the body of a man, but the head an tail of a bull.
+As a result, Pasiphaë gave birth to the Minotaur, a creature with the body of a man, but the head and tail of a bull.
 King Minos ordered the Minotaur to be imprisoned and guarded in the Labyrinth built by Daedalus for that purpose.

 In the story of the Labyrinth as told by the Hellenes, the Athenian hero Theseus is challenged to kill the Minotaur, finding his way back out with the help of Ariadne's thread.
 It is Daedalus himself who gives Ariadne the clue as to how to escape the labyrinth.

 Ignoring Homer, later writers envisaged the Labyrinth as an edifice rather than a single dancing path to the center and out again, and gave it numerous winding passages and turns that opened into one another, seeming to have neither beginning nor end.
 Ovid, in his Metamorphoses, suggests that Daedalus constructed the Labyrinth so cunningly that he himself could barely escape it after he built it.